daniyaalf/daniyaalf/README.md

-I'm a fourth year at UoFT studying Physics, Computer Science, and Mathematics.
+I'm a fourth-year undergraduate at the University of Toronto studying Physics, Computer Science, and Mathematics.
+I graduate in June 2025.
-I wish to pursue Quantum Computing but I am also passionate about Video Game Development as a hobby (see repository "Snow").
-My favourite video games are Spelunky HD & 2, Elden Ring, and Undertale.
+I am currently performing research in quantum simulation for electronic structure problems and procrastination in postsecondary STEM students.